-Children in Montreal and Laval can go back to daycare as workers' union ends strike | CBC News
+Parents in Montreal and Laval 'so relieved' as children can go back to daycare this week | CBC News

-Children in Montreal and Laval can go back to daycare as workers' union ends strike
+Parents in Montreal and Laval 'so relieved' as children can go back to daycare this week

-Daycare workers will vote next weekend on deal proposed by conciliator from Ministry of Labour
+Workers at 57 daycares in Montreal and Laval have ended their strike, more than a week after going off the job

-Parents in Montreal and Laval can breathe a sigh of relief, as their children will be able to return to daycare Monday.
+Parents in Montreal and Laval are breathing a sigh of relief, as their children will be able to return to daycare Monday.

 The union representing daycare workers has agreed to lift its strike, more than a week after workers at 57 daycares in Montreal and Laval went off the job.